Tizzzzy/FinCall-Surprise/README.md

 - `ppt_id`: (String) The unique identifier for the corresponding presentation slides, located in the ppt_YYYY folder.
 The full filename is [ppt_id].pdf.
 - `label`: (Integer) The ground-truth label for the data sample (e.g., 0 or 1).

-## 📢 Data Availability Notice
+## 📢 Full Dataset Download

-Please note: Currently, only the data for 2019 (transcripts, mp3, and ppt files) is partially available.
-The complete multimodal data, including the corresponding mp3 and ppt files, will be released publicly upon acceptance of our work.
+Please note: This GitHub repository contains all the conference call text transcripts (in json) but only a small sample of the large MP3 and PPT files for 2019 to keep the repository lightweight.

+The complete multimodal dataset (all MP3 and PPT files for 2019-2021) is hosted on Google Drive due to its size.
+Download from [here](https://drive.google.com/drive/folders/1gdoRW2jhHQzabyzuCdJMGECUhw5eZ2-6?usp=sharing).

+To ensure the code works correctly, follow these steps after downloading:
+1. Download all the .zip files from the Google Drive link.
+2. Unzip each file (e.g., mp3_2019.zip, ppt_2019.zip, etc.).
+3. Place the resulting folders (mp3_2019, ppt_2019, etc.) in the root of this project directory, so they are alongside the transcripts_YYYY.json files.

 ## Usage Example